Thank you for reading our post, please rate this article at the end.

 Fish do not require atmospheric oxygen and spend most of their lives underwater.
 Their respiratory system relies on oxygen dissolved in the water.

-The dissolved oxygen flows around the fish under the water and passes through its gills when they open.
+Dissolved oxygen flows around the fish in the water and passes through their gills when they open.
 As the oxygenated water passes through, the tiny blood vessels in the gills extract oxygen and discharge the waste back into the water.
 That is how fish breathe.

 The respiration process of fish is somewhat similar to that of humans.
 Just as we have lungs to extract oxygen from the air, fish have gills to extract oxygen from water.